bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbit-example.md

 In the `newton()` function, we passed the function to solve, `kepler`, the derivative of that function, an initial guess, and the additional arguments.
 We chose $\pi$ radians as the initial guess because it's in the middle of the expected range.
 The eccentric anomaly is $E_2 =$ {glue:text}`ellipse-time-since-perigee-E_2:.2f` radians.

 Now, we can calculate the value for $\nu$.
-To avoid the quadrant ambiguity, we will use Eq. {eq}`eq:eccentric-anomaly-true-anomaly-ellipse`.
+To avoid the quadrant ambiguity, we will use @eq:eccentric-anomaly-true-anomaly-ellipse.

 ```{code-cell} ipython3
 sqrt_e_ratio = np.sqrt((1 + e) / (1 - e))